 * A photographer should not be unknown to the subject and should be considered friendly.

-* Photographer should be aware of the thin lines and should give personal space to the subject.
+* Photographers should be aware of the thin lines and should give personal space to the subject.

-* He should not surprise the subject, by taking out camera at the last moment.
+* He should not surprise the subject, by taking out the camera at the last moment.

-* His presence should be there at the front, when some action in form of rituals is taking place.
+* His presence should be there at the front when some action in the form of rituals is taking place.

-A good candid photographer meets their clients in person, jots down requirements and share their ideas and finalize things.
+A good candid photographer meets their clients in person, jots down requirements and share their ideas, and finalizes things.
 These personal meetings ensure that both parties are comfortable and help figure out mutual likes and dislikes.
-When the client is comfortable and photographer is clear about what is to be accomplished, then that confidence automatically shows up in his images.
+When the client is comfortable and the photographer is clear about what is to be accomplished, then that confidence automatically shows up in his images.

-The photographer remains in touch with bride/groom/family till after the wedding and be friends with client afterwards.
+The photographer remains in touch with the bride/groom/family till after the wedding and is friends with the client afterward.

-Tip: Always ask your "Photographer" who is going to cover your event?.
-Is it going to be someone random available at that time or a core team member.
+Tip: Always ask your "Photographer" who is going to cover your event.
+Is it going to be someone randomly available at that time or a core team member?
 Meet him in person and then decide.